 • Easier and faster to use than floor lifts

-• Small footprint for easy storage
+• Small footprint for easy maneuvering in small areas

 Floor Lifts